-(B) BY YOU
+(B) By you

 - 10.2 You must get our written permission before you carry out any improvements or alterations to your home.
 This applies if you plan to change, for example, standard fittings or floor surfaces, as well as to more major works.
 We will consider safety, the impact on neighbours and future maintenance.
 You may need other permission too, for example planning or building regulation consents.
-We will discuss this with you at the time. - 10.3 Remember that your home includes any garden area (see paragraph1.8).
-You must therefore get our written permission before you cut down trees or carry out other major landscaping or garden works. - 10.4 Before making any changes to the boundaries of your home (particularly the garden area see paragraph 1.8) you must get our written permission.
+We will discuss this with you at the time. - 10.3 Remember that your home includes any garden area (see paragraph 1.8).
+You must therefore get our written permission before you cut down trees, carry out other major landscaping or garden works or install sheds, other buildings or structures.

+- 10.4 Before making any changes to the boundaries of your home (particularly the garden area see paragraph 1.8) you must get our written permission.
 Sometimes the precise boundaries of garden areas are not clear.
 It may be necessary for us to check our records for the housing estate as a whole in order to clarify where the boundary lies and who is responsible for it. - 10.5 You may be entitled to compensation at the end of your tenancy for improvements you have carried out (see paragraph 16.4).